telerik/ajax-docs/controls/htmlchart/functionality/zoom-pan-scroll.md

 # Pan and Zoom

-**Pan** and **Zoom** help end-user to navigate through and zoom in/out the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
+**Pan** and **Zoom** help end-user to navigate through and zoom in/out the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
 You can find here more details how to configure and adjust these features.

 **Pan** and **Zoom** are supported in **RadHtmlChart** as of **Q1 2016**.
 They are also available only for series that use cartesian coordinate system (i.e., category and numeric series).